-Ground clearance of the car is good when four people are traveling on it, but in case of more than four people, the ground clearance lessens and crossing the speed breaker without maneuvering is not a good idea.
-The turning radius, in my opinion, is good, and one can easily maneuver the car.
+Ground clearance of the car is good when four people are travelling on it, but in case of more than four people, the ground clearance lessens and crossing the speed breaker without manoeuvring is not a good idea.
+The turning radius, in my opinion, is good, and one can easily manoeuvre the car.

 The City has a fuel tank capacity of 42L and it can achieve an estimated 14-15 Km/L on highways and 11 to 12 Km/L of average within the city.
 Surprisingly, its fuel average is better than a 1.5L prosmatec non-aspire variant.